techAnshumaan/techAnshumaan/README.md

 - 👋 Hi, I’m @techAnshumaan
-- 👀 I’m interested in java besed technoloy
+- 👀 I’m interested in java besed technologies
-- 🌱 I’m currently learning java frameworks, could (aws)
+- 🌱 I have a good amunt of awareness on java frameworks,jee api, rest ,linux, could (aws) , & devops related tools.
 - 💞️ I’m looking to collaborate on any real time deployment or development ,
 - 📫 How to reach me tech.spmaan@gmail.com